BorjaIP/homelab/README.md

 ## 🔑 SSH Key & Certificate Generation

-Generate an SSH key for your cloud-init or other services:
+Generate an SSH key for your vm's or other services:

 ```bash
 ssh-keygen -t ed25519 -C "server"